 The Center for Writing and Academic Achievement is located on the 3rd floor the MacPhaidin Library in Room 314.

-The Center is open the following hours for drop in appointments.
+As of September 2017, the Center is open the following hours for drop-in appointments.

 Phone numbers and email addresses for the Center for Writing and Academic Achievement are:

 Reference Sources - For background information, definitions, and basic facts, consult the encyclopedias, dictionaries, and sourcebooks listed on this page.
 They are located in the Reference section on the first floor.
 Reference items are for use only in the library.
-Religion reference materials can be found in the BL - BX sections of the collection.
-Ask a Reference librarian for help, if needed.